atao60/Angular-Full-Stack/README.md

 > About `typescript`.
 It has been installed with version constrained to ">=3.1.1 <3.3" (`npm i -D typescript@">=3.1.1 <3.3"`) to please @angular/cli@7.3.9.

-> About `jQuery`.
-It has been installed in section `dependencies` of `package.json` to avoid exception during tests.
-But the production build (even in stage mode) embedded `bootstrap` without it: a warning "TypeError: g is undefined" (or any other name in place of "g") is displayed on the browser console during application loading.
-This message can be safely ignored.

 ## Run

 ### Development mode